 - When guests have special requests, they are asked to direct these to the Angling Party Leader or Club manager.

-- The Club operates on Eastern Daylight Savings Time despite the fact that it is situated in New Brunswick.
+- The club operates on Atlantic Daylight Savings Time

 - Your guide is aware of all Government and Club fishing regulations and is legally required to enforce them.
 Do not ask him to break the rules as his livelihood depends on him having a valid guide’s license.

 - Your guide has a wide array of flies and leaders.

 - In accordance with DFO policy you are permitted to hook and release two fish each day.

 - Your guide is not allowed to fish alone without written permission from the Club manager.

 - All fish, including any hooked by your guide, are counted towards your limit.